 Doctors can negligently cause an Erb’s Palsy injury by failing to perform appropriate prenatal testing to identify patients at risk for shoulder Dystocia thereby avoiding a vaginal delivery or, when it occurs during birth, by failing to utilize appropriate maneuvers to dislodge the anterior shoulder before continuing the vaginal delivery.
 It is the excessive traction to the baby’s head and neck by the obstetrician that causes the injury to the brachial plexus.

-To discuss your suspected medical malpractice birth injury contact a New Jersey medical malpractice lawyer at Andres & Berger P.C., for a free consultation.
+To discuss your suspected medical malpractice birth injury contact a New Jersey medical malpractice lawyer at The Law Offices of Andres & Berger, P.C., for a free consultation.

 Andres & Berger wrote